Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 # Handling Timers

-There are many instances where we use timer related functions such as setTimeout() and setInterval(), which can be difficult to test since they rely on actual passage of time.
-Similarly, we may use new Date() in our code to get the current date, the value of which would change every second and is not ideal for testing.
+There are many instances where we use timer related functions such as setTimeout() and setInterval(), which can be difficult to test because they rely on actual passage of time.
+Similarly, we may use new Date() in our code to get the current date, the value of which would change every second and therefore is not ideal for testing.
 To deal with these issues, jest provides us with fake timers.

 Let us assume we have to check if a function was called by a setTimeout as shown below: